 Therefore, our tap water is being treated with large numbers of chemicals to kill bacteria and other microorganisms.
 In addition, it may contain other dangerous, undesirable contaminants such as:

 - It may also become contaminated by chemicals or microbes within pipes (e.g., lead, bacteria, protozoa).

 Typical Tap Water Contents:

 - Salts of:

-As a matter of fact, the EPA has been awarded a grant, grant number: R825384, titled: Health Risk of the Trihalomethanes Found in Drinking Water Carcinogenic Activity and Interactions.
-For this reason, alone, I believe it is imperative that we not only consume enough water a day but to make sure it is clean water.
+In fact, the EPA has been awarded a grant, grant number: R825384, titled: Health Risk of the Trihalomethanes Found in Drinking Water Carcinogenic Activity and Interactions.
+For this reason, alone, it is imperative that we not only consume enough water a day but to make sure it is clean water.
 So, how do we get clean water?

 Bottled Water Is Less Regulated Than Your Local Water Supply Company